Key Takeaways

 Most crypto wallets generate a seed phrase during setup and ask you to write it down and store it securely.
-Unlike a bank password, there’s no way to reset or recover this phrase through customer support.
+Unlike a bank password, there is no way to reset or recover this phrase through customer support.
 That makes it one of the most important things you need to protect when dealing with digital currencies.

 But with great power comes great responsibility.
 Anyone who gains access to your seed phrase can instantly take control of your crypto.
 Likewise, if you lose it, your funds are gone forever.